Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 29. “Glycerine” by Bush

 Bush’s song “Glycerine” is an ironic take on the typical love ballad.
-It talks of lost loves, broken promises, and shattered dreams, yet it is filled with hope and resilience.
+It talks of lost love, broken promises, and shattered dreams, yet it is filled with hope and resilience.

-The lyrics focus on the human capacity for endurance even in the most heartbreaking situations, underlining that no amount of pain can break us over time.
+The lyrics focus on the human capacity for endurance even in the most heartbreaking situations, underlining that no pain can break us over time.

 30. “Rapture” by Blondie